 3. Quit Smoking

 If you smoke cigarettes, now is the time to quit.
 Smoking is one of the most known risk factors for having a stroke, so quitting will dramatically reduce your chances of having another event.
-Quitting smoking can be difficult, but many resources are available to help you, including nicotine replacement therapy and counseling.
+Quitting smoking can be difficult, but many resources are available to help you, including nicotine replacement therapy and counselling.
 You can also discuss with your physician how you can best quit smoking.

 4. Manage High Blood Pressure